Vogeltak/maxcrone.org/content/books/2021-11-30-black-future-month.md

 ### On the Banks of the River Lex

 I am not sure if I understood this story properly.
-It presents a nicely weird perspective on an apocalyps, but I did not find it very engaging.
+It presents a nicely weird perspective on an apocalypse, but I did not find it very engaging.

 ### The Narcomancer